Developing and leveraging your customer database is vital to digital marketing teams.

 How to Build Your Customer Database

 If your database needs a boost, lead generation should be your top priority.
-Here are a few strategies to build your customer database.
+Here are a few strategies and ways to build your CRM database.

 1. Point of sale.
 The most common time to gather data on your customers is at the point of sale.
 A lot of valuable information can be gathered at this time of the transaction, and it’s potentially the easiest time to ask for details.

 2. Web forms.
 Using a form for gated content is fundamental.
 It’s important to ensure you install and optimize web forms on your website.

 - Use clear and compelling calls to action (CTAs) to clarify what users will get when they fill out those forms.
 It could be for a sign-up for newsletters, request for a free trial, and so on.